 Students still must be taught the basics of reading and reading comprehension, written communication, and rudimentary computational arithmetic.

-Students will still need to learn to express themselves in a grammatically correct manner.
+Students will still need to learn to express themselves in a grammatically correct manner, when required.

 Students will still need to be taught the principles of fractions and percentages, as well as be given an introduction to the general concept of the purposes of the various branches of higher mathematics, and to operate, and correctly interpret and deploy the findings of these functions as they are produced by electronic calculators.
 (The hands-on branches of higher mathematics will no doubt still be taught, and probably as badly as ever.
 But possibly not to as many people.)

 In addition to this, students will still need to be taught basic principles of public and private health, hygiene, and safety, as well as something of the workings of the common social contract into which we are all enrolled, i.e., how modern society works.
-This is probably the most appropriate point at which to connect to the patriot factory functions.
+This is probably an appropriate point at which to connect to some of the patriot factory’s functions.

 At this point, if history is taught, (and it will be taught.
 It is an essential component of the patriot factory) it is essential to convey the concept that at different points in history the average person did not necessarily think, feel or interpret information as he does now now.